data-science-with-r/data-visualization-transformation-project/README.md

 > This is a final project for course 1.
 This will not be graded, and is
 > intended to provide you with the opportunity to test the skills you’ve
 > acquired throughout the course in a less structured environment.
+> This project is also structured for you to host on a webpage and link as proof of work on your resume / cv.
+>
-> Reflection questions and rubric items can be found at the end of the
+> Rubric items can be found at the end of the README to help self-assessment of your project.
-> project to help self-assessment.

 ## Packages